 James Starr's train of thought was rudely arrested.
-This second letter was contradictory
+This second letter was contradictory of the first.

-"What does this mean ?" he asked himself.
+"What does this mean?" he asked himself.
 James Starr took up the half-torn envelope.

-It bore, like the other, the stamp of the Aberfoyle Post-office.
+One man alone had remained near James It bore, like the other, the stamp of the Aberfoyle Post-office.
 It had then been sent from the same part of the County Stirling.
 Evidently it was not the old miner who had written it.
 But not less evidently the author of this second letter knew the overseer's secret, because he formally countermanded the invitation given to the engineer to repair to the Yarow Hall.

 Was it, then, true that this first invitation was now motiveless?
 Would they prevent James Starr from troubling himself, whether needlessly or otherwise?
-Was it not rather a malicious effort to thwart Simon Ford's projects?
+Was it not rather a malicious effort to thwart Simon Ford's pro-